Automatic nonlinear MPC approximation with closed-loop guarantees: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{odel} predictive control (MPC)~\cite{Rawlings2017Model} is a modern control method for nonlinear constrained systems, in which the applied control input is implicitly defined by the solution of a nonlinear program (NLP).
-Hence, applying MPC under real-time requirements is challenging for fast applications like robotics.
-This leads to the flourishing field of approximate MPC~\cite{\AMPCcite} and the presented work is a contribution therein.
-Notably, the approximate MPC should retain closed-loop guarantees regarding stability and constraint satisfaction.
-In addition, the overall offline approximation procedure should be automatic and parallelized on multiple cores to enable a simple and fast computation of the approximate MPC.
+\IEEEPARstart{M}{odel} predictive control (MPC)~\cite{Rawlings2017Model} is an optimization-based control method for nonlinear constrained systems, in which the applied control input is implicitly defined by the solution of a nonlinear program (NLP).
+Hence, online application of MPC under real-time requirements is challenging for fast applications like robotics.
+This has motivated extensive research on approximate MPC schemes~\cite{\AMPCcite} to obtain controllers suitable for high sampling rates.
+Specifically, these approaches approximate the MPC offline, \ie prior to applying the controller.
+This offline approximation should ideally be automatic to simplify its application.
+Furthermore, the approximate MPC should retain closed-loop guarantees regarding stability and constraint satisfaction to allow for application on safety-critical systems.

 Figure~\ref{fig:framework} outlines the proposed approach.
 We consider a \textit{robust} MPC formulation~\cite{\robustMPCcite}, which is designed such that the desired closed-loop guarantees remain valid under input disturbances below a user-chosen error bound $\error>0$.
-By approximating the feedback law implicitly defined by this MPC up to a tolerance~$\error$, the approximate MPC preserves all control-theoretic guarantees induced by the robust MPC.
+By approximating the feedback law implicitly defined by this MPC up to a tolerance~$\error$, the approximate MPC preserves all control-theoretic guarantees induced by the MPC.
 Hence, approximating the MPC can be cast as a function approximation problem by sampling state and corresponding optimal inputs obtained by solving the MPC offline.
-In order to address this function approximation problem, we propose \alkiax, the \textbf Adaptive and \textbf Localized \textbf Kernel \textbf Interpolation \textbf Algorithm with e\textbf{X}trapolated reproducing kernel Hilbert space (RKHS) norm. \alkiax\ automatically computes an explicit function that approximates the MPC with a uniform approximation error~$\error$, resulting in a cheap-to-evaluate approximate MPC with guarantees on stability and constraint satisfaction.
+To address this function approximation problem, we propose \alkiax, the \textbf Adaptive and \textbf Localized \textbf Kernel \textbf Interpolation \textbf Algorithm with e\textbf{X}trapolated reproducing kernel Hilbert space (RKHS) norm. \alkiax\ automatically computes an explicit function that approximates the MPC with a uniform approximation error~$\error$, resulting in a cheap-to-evaluate approximate MPC with guarantees on stability and constraint satisfaction.

-\subsubsection{Related Work}
+\subsubsection{Related work}